dbharath/nodeweb-app/README.md

 microBlogging
 =============

-It's a sample application just like facebook which can be used to follow users.
+It's a sample application to follow comment and status update among collegue and friends.